SkymouseStudios/skymse-jekyll/_drafts/2018-07-28-how-the-heck-to-do-social-media.md

 ##### Who is interested in our services (target market)?

-Let's say we are focused on millennial who are starting businesses and run into law trouble.
-So what do we know about our target based on current clients and what the market tells us?
+Let's say we are focused on millennials who are starting businesses and run into law trouble.
+What do we know about our target based on current clients and what the market tells us?

+Millennial business owners are:

-* Self taught
+* Usually self-taught
 * Don't trust sales people
-* Love googling stuff
+* Love using Google to find answers
-* On social media a lot
+* Spend significant time on social media

 What makes social media more powerful is a powerful brand.
 A good brand is about knowing your market and how you take action to serve that market.
 We have a free [eCourse on boosting your brand](#), that could be helpful here, so we encourage you to check it out!